 Bitcoin was created back in 2008, and hit its all-time high of $20,000 in 2017, even if some people thought that Bitcoin’s technology was too slow as a means of payment and not fit for the decentralized payments network that some people hoped it would be.

 So a group of Bitcoin coders “forked” the Bitcoin blockchain—that is, they split from the Bitcoin blockchain to forge their own path.
 Their fork, called Bitcoin Cash, optimised the Bitcoin blockchain for payments, ready for the new world order.

 The plan worked—sort of.
 Bitcoin Cash isn’t as popular as Bitcoin, but it’s still a major cryptocurrency.
-Understanding its lore and history is useful when considering how to invest your cryptocurrencies.Buy and sell Bitcoin and Ethereum instantly with Wealthsimple.
-Sign up to trade here.
+Understanding its lore and history is useful when considering how to invest your cryptocurrencies.Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+Sign up and Trade here.

 What is Bitcoin Cash?

 Throughout much of its history Bitcoin blockchain has been criticized as being too slow because its “blocks” were only 1 MB in size.
 This means that the computers processing Bitcoin transactions could only handle a small amount of transactions at a time, causing the network to clog up and become expensive to run.

 One need only look at a chart to understand their concerns.
 In December 2017, the average cost of processing a single Bitcoin transaction peaked at $54 USD.
 By comparison, buying things with a debit card or moving money between bank accounts is usually free.

 A group of Bitcoin coders and investors had an idea: What if the block size increased to 8 MB, making Bitcoin 8x as capable of processing transactions?
 This, theoretically, would optimise it for payments.